harry5z/Sanguosha/README.md

 Silver Lion: Taking at most 1 damage each time.
 Gain 1 health point when un-equiping Silver Lion.

 Rattan Armor: Fire damage +1 implemented

+1/31/2014:
+Added MessageBox on main panel.
+Now players will know what they are reacting to.